-for various CCA ranges, the mean cover for a given SCAI range is outside the 90%-confidence intervals for the other SCAI ranges.
-In contrast, the positive correlation with SCAI was difficult to discern in Figure 5, seemingly due to the positive correlation between SCAI and CCA and the correlations of opposite sign between mid-level clouds and CCA and between mid-level clouds and SCAI.
-The increase in mid-level cloud cover when SCAI increases coincides with increases in thick and thin anvil, but the decreasing cover when CCA increases is surprising.
-The latter will require further investigation into the microphysical and macrophysical structure of mid-level clouds and whether these clouds are often missed by the radar, for instance due to having little or no ice present (Zhang et al. 2010).
+We note that the rank correlation between midlevel clouds and CCA is negative, whereas its correlation with SCAI is positive (when it is significant).
+This positive correlation with SCAI can be identified in Figs. 7d-f and, for various CCA ranges, the mean cover for a given SCAI range is outside the 90% confidence intervals for the other SCAI ranges.
+In contrast, the positive correlation with SCAI was difficult to discern in Fig. 5, seemingly due to the positive correlation between SCAI and CCA and the correlations of opposite sign between midlevel clouds and CCA and between midlevel clouds and SCAI.
+The increase in midlevel cloud cover when SCAI increases coincides with increases in thick and thin anvil, but the decreasing cover when CCA increases is surprising.
+The latter will require further investigation into the microphysical and macrophysical structure of midlevel clouds and whether these clouds are often missed by the radar, for instance due to having little or no ice present (Zhang et al. 2010).

 Congestus shows a clear increase with R (approximately 50% between the lowest and highest R) but no consistent relationship with SCAI.
-Across all R and also for any given SCAI range, congestus decreases when CCA increases, associated with a decrease in mid-level clouds.
-Mid-level clouds can be generated through detrainment near the freezing level (Johnson et al. 1999) from both deep convection and congestus.
-Thus, for a given CCA, when convection is disaggregated, more individual convective plumes can mix with the environment and produce mid-level clouds through detrainment, which might explain the increase in mid-level clouds when SCAI increases.
-The decrease in mid-level cloud when CCA increases could therefore be a result of the decrease in congestus, but the physical mechanism for the latter is not obvious from these statistical relationships alone.
+Across all R and also for any given SCAI range, congestus decreases when CCA increases, associated with a decrease in midlevel clouds.
+Midlevel clouds can be generated through detrainment near the freezing level (Johnson et al. 1999) from both deep convection and congestus.
+Thus, for a given CCA, when convection is disaggregated, more individual convective plumes can mix with the environment and produce midlevel clouds through detrainment, which might explain the increase in midlevel clouds when SCAI increases.
+The decrease in midlevel cloud when CCA increases could therefore be a result of the decrease in congestus, but the physical mechanism for the latter is not obvious from these statistical relationships alone.

-In Figure 7(j-l) we show the fraction of profiles without any cloud layers, denoted as "clear sky".
-This fractional cover decreases with CCA as we might expect, although when convection is aggregated (red curves), this decrease does not vary beyond the 90%-confidence interval.
+In Figs. 7j-l we show the fraction of profiles without any cloud layers, denoted as clear sky.
+This fractional cover decreases with CCA as we might expect, although when convection is aggregated (red curves), this decrease does not vary beyond the 90% confidence interval.
 Clear sky also become less frequent as SCAI increases, consistent with results using ISCCP (Tobin et al. 2013).
-However, for any given CCA range, we note that a change from aggregated to disaggregated convection does not lead to a decrease in clear-sky fraction beyond the 90%-confidence interval.
-Tobin et al. (2013) found that low SCAI is associated with a dry mid-troposphere and they related this to the proposed mechanism through which convective aggregation promotes a larger coverage of large-scale subsidence (Muller and Held 2012), both of which in the tropics may lead to widespread low-level stratocumulus or trade cumulus.
+However, for any given CCA range, we note that a change from aggregated to disaggregated convection does not lead to a decrease in clear-sky fraction beyond the 90% confidence interval.
+Tobin et al. (2013) found that low SCAI is associated with a dry midtroposphere and they related this to the proposed mechanism through which convective aggregation promotes a larger coverage of large-scale subsidence (Muller and Held 2012), both of which in the tropics may lead to widespread low-level stratocumulus or trade cumulus.
 We briefly investigate several combinations of cloud types and clear sky to estimate the fractional coverage of cloud regimes that could be expected in regions with large-scale subsidence, to test whether this fractional coverage decreases when SCAI increases.